ryancoulman/Ryancoulman.github.io/README.md

 ---

-## Modelling a multi-particle 2-dimsional random walk on a finite hetrogenous network - <small>C</small>
+## Modelling a multi-particle 2-dimsional random walk on a finite hetrogenous network - *C*
 **Overview**

 This project builds upon the foundation of the random walk project above.
 It demonstrates proficiency in several key programming concepts including dynamic memory allocation, use of structs, file I/O, and modular code organization.
 The random walk is simualted upon the network below with a dynamic number of components and nodes within each.